bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

     If Bob is honest, he will reissue the payment to Charlie; but if he isn't, he can keep those bitcoins for himself.

-- **The Lightning Network:** with third-party and signer malleability fixed, the Lightning Network is less complicated to implement and significantly more efficient in its use of space on the blockchain.
+- **The Lightning Network:** with third-party and scriptSig malleability fixed, the Lightning Network is less complicated to implement and significantly more efficient in its use of space on the blockchain.
-  With signer malleability removed, it becomes possible to run lightweight Lightning clients that outsource monitoring the blockchain, instead of each Lightning client needing to also be a full Bitcoin node.
+  With scriptSig malleability removed, it also becomes possible to run lightweight Lightning clients that outsource monitoring the blockchain, instead of each Lightning client needing to also be a full Bitcoin node.